 Drag the formula to other cells.

-Now, look at the difference between AND & OR functions.
-OR returns TRUE for students B & C even though they have scored less than 35 in one of the exams.
-Since they score more than 35 is Marks 2, the OR function found the condition of >35 TRUE in 2 logical tests and returned TRUE as a result.
+Now, look at the difference between AND and OR functions.
+The OR function returns TRUE for students B and C even though they have scored less than 35 in one of the exams.
+However, since they scored more than 35 in Marks 2, the OR function found the condition of >35 TRUE in 2 logical tests and returned TRUE as a result.

 #2 – IF Logical Function in Excel